grid-line

 Funding: $185.7M (Series C)

 What they doVivid Money is a German fintech startup that helps customers manage their money in several ways, including fractional investments, savings, payments with multiple currencies, and more.
 They provide users with a card that doesn’t have usual payment details on it.
 This card can be managed by the user and connected with several different payment apps.
-The startup raised $73M in mid-2021, reaching a valuation of nearly half a million dollars.
+The startup raised $114M in early 2022, reaching a valuation of $886M.

 Conclusion